jasnacalta/ivana_portfolio/README.md

 # Ivana's Data Science Portfolio

-Welcome to my portfolio repository.
-This space showcases my work in data science, machine learning and natural language processing.
-Below are some of the key projects I've worked on.
+👋 Welcome to My Data Playground! 🎉
+Hey there!
+Welcome to my portfolio, where data, creativity, and a sprinkle of machine learning magic come together. 🌟 This is where I showcase my journey through the world of Data Science, Machine Learning, and Natural Language Processing.
+From predictive models to insightful visualizations, here are some of the exciting projects I've poured my passion into. 🚀

 ## Projects